cgeyskens/phd/ip-proteomics/docs/notes.md

 V- Read the update DIA-NN documentation

 V- Generate libraries for DIA-NN v2.2.0 astral with 1 and 2 missed cleavages

-- Analyze Exp17 VCAM1 replicates Astral data with new DIA-NN version, of 1 (job 65240114) vs 2 (job ) missed cleavages
+- Analyze Exp17 VCAM1 replicates Astral data with new DIA-NN version, of 1 (job 65240114) vs 2 (job 65240808) missed cleavages.
+Had issue that the Genes and Protein groups weren't annotated, its because (I think) I didn't input the mouse proteome.
+Tried again now with mouse proteome (job 65243816).
+Now I have the annotations!
+Nextup for miscleavage 1: job 65244300
 - Analyze Exp17 VCAM1 replicates ZenoTOF data with new DIA-NN version & compare with astral data

 - Perform the formal analysis for VCAM1 & GPR37L1 & make the final script